 The Dean's List honors all undergraduates in the university who earn a 3.50 or better grade-point average (GPA) for the courses in their undergraduate program totaling 12 or more credits for a given semester.
 The courses must be taken as part of the undergraduate program to be recognized as part of the semester total GPA, and not taken to fulfill the requirements of a graduate or professional degree program.
 The credits for a given semester must have been recorded under the numerical grading system.
 The Dean's List designation appears on the student's official transcript.
-The list, prepared each semester, is displayed in the MSU Building and also available is www.reg.msu.edu/ROInfo/GradHonor/DeansList.aspx.
+The list, prepared each semester, is displayed in the MSU

+Union Building and is also available a www.reg.msu.edu/ROInfo/GradHonor/DeansList.aspx.